Is PLA Safe & Non-Toxic? - FOW Mould

 Moreover, the production process of PLA mainly involves two stages: fermentation and polymerization.

 This process does not require the use of plastic additives or other chemicals, ensuring the safety of PLA’s composition.
+However, the overall safety of PLA products also depends on the absence of unsafe other materials during production.

 Compostable PLA Cups

-Processing of PLA Plastics:Is Polylactic Acid Safe?
+Processing Of PLA Plastics:Is Polylactic Acid Safe?

 Due to its excellent solvent resistance, PLA can be processed in various ways, such as extrusion, spinning, biaxial stretching, and injection molding.